badeend/WASI-Networking/standard/network/Draft.md

         /// - The results are returned in the order the runtime thinks the application should try to connect to first.
         /// - Never returns IPv4-mapped IPv6 addresses.
         ///
+        /// Returns EAI_FAIL when `name` is:
+        /// - empty
+        /// - an IP address
+        /// - a syntactically invalid domain name in another way
+        ///
         ///
         /// # Comparison with getaddrinfo:
         ///